nikiskudrzik/HolidayGiftPlannerFinalProject/README.md

 It can also load the data back into the program later.
 This makes the program more useful because the user does not lose their planner information after closing the program.

-## How to Compile the Program

-To compile the program, make sure all three files are in the same folder:

-main.cpp
-GiftPlanner.h
-GiftPlanner.cpp

-Then open the terminal in that folder and run:

-g++ -std=c++17 main.cpp GiftPlanner.cpp -o HolidayGiftPlanner

-The reason both .cpp files are included is because main.cpp contains the main menu, while GiftPlanner.cpp contains the function definitions for the planner.
-The header file, GiftPlanner.h, is included inside the .cpp files, so it does not need to be compiled separately.

-## How to Run the Program
+## How to Compile and Run the Program

 To compile the program on Mac in VS Code: